-This topic contains 4 replies, has 4 voices, and was last updated by Anonymous 2 years, 10 months ago.
+- This topic has 4 replies, 4 voices, and was last updated 3 years, 4 months ago by Anonymous.

 It sounds impressive simulation project.
 However there is a point need to consider.
 For most of restaurants, they would become pretty busy under the dinning time.
 I wonder if your team have consider the different situations under the different time segment for each day into your simulation.
 If not, you may could separate your model into several parts based on the busy hours or non-busy hours.
 Or you could explore the Schedule mode in Arena to improve the model.
 Just a food for thought.

 As for the results, since there is a little bit trade off between the total waiting time (and the total time in the system) and cost of hiring workers, it is also worthy making surveys about the customer waiting experience in Einsteins Bagels and client’s needs.
 I like the choice of simulation for relative quick time, but if the client set cost as first priority, maybe the first model is better.

 Good luck to your project.
 It seems pretty meaningful for Einsteins Bagels.0December 6, 2015 at 6:45 pm #2440Katherine FaustParticipant

 Mancy, we did collect data on busy days (weekends during lunch time) and during more of a lull(weekday afternoon).
 We put all of this data together in one simulation but it might be more accurate if we made 2 different models, one with the rush hour data and one with the weekday data.
 Then Einsteins could figure out how to maximize utilization during their rush hours.0December 7, 2015 at 9:58 am #2447Kayla SampsonParticipant